Apple boss Steve Jobs explains ban on Flash

 He said Flash was made for an era of "PCs and mice" and performed poorly when translated to run on touchscreen smartphones and handheld devices.

-The head of Adobe called the highlighted problems "a smokescreen".'Restrictive practices'
+The head of Adobe called the highlighted problems "a smokescreen".

 The letter comes soon after Flash's developer Adobe announced it would stop making tools that allow developers to quickly translate Flash code to run on Apple gadgets.